 • Trustee and Chair of Audit Committee, Nominet Trust (resigned January 2018)

-• Independent Member of Audit & Risk Committee, The General Council of the Bar
+• Independent Member of Audit and Risk Committee, The General Council of the Bar

-• Appointed lay member to the Regulatory Board at the ACCA in January 2019
+• Appointed lay member to the Regulatory Board at the Association of Certified Accountants (ACCA) in January 2019

 • Appointed to the Dentists’ and Doctors’ Review Body (DDRB) in February 2019.
 (Ministerial appointment)

 • Appointed as Non-Executive Director to the Board of the Digital Hub Development Agency in Ireland in July 2019

 • Appointed as Chair of the Association of Chartered Certified Accountants (ACCA) Appointments Board in August 2019 – November 2021